Kevin O'Rourke (economist): Academic career

 From 1989 to 1992, O'Rourke was an assistant professor in the Graduate School of Business, Columbia University.
 In 1992, he moved to University College, Dublin as a college lecturer in its Department of Economics.
 He was promoted to statutory lecturer in 1997.
 For the spring of 1999, he was a visiting associate professor in the Department of Economics, Harvard University.
 During this time, O'Rourke established himself as one of the leading scholars on nineteenth-century globalization, together with Jeffrey Williamson, his former PhD advisor.
 Their book 'Globalization and History' won the Economics category of the APA 1999 Professional/Scholarly Publishing Annual Awards Competition.

 In 2000, he moved to Trinity College, Dublin where he was appointed Professor of Economics.
 In Spring 2005, he was a visiting professor to Institut d'Études Politiques de Paris (Sciences Po).
 During his time at Trinity, he expanded his research on international trade, culminating in 'Power & Plenty', a history of the world economy in the second millennium.
 Later in the decade, as the Great Recession struck, O'Rourke became interested in the parallels between it and the Great Depression.
 Posts at popular economics blog VoxEU by O'Rourke and Barry Eichengreen on the topic remain the most popular articles ever published on the site.

 From 2009 to 2011, O'Rourke was the President of the European Historical Economics Society, a learned society of European economic historians.
-He has also served as editor of the organization's publication, the European Review of Economic History.
-He has also served as editor for other peer-reviewed academic journals, including the Journal of Economic History, World Politics, and Oxford Economic Papers.
+He has also served as editor of the organization's publication, the European Review of Economic History, and is currently an editor of the Economic History Review.
+He has also served on the editorial boards of other peer-reviewed academic journals, including the Journal of Economic History, World Politics, and Oxford Economic Papers.

 In 2011, O'Rourke joined the University of Oxford as Chichele Professor of Economic History.
 With this appointment, he was also elected a University Academic Fellow of All Souls College, Oxford.
 In January 2014, he additionally became research director of the Centre for Economic Policy Research (CEPR), a European charity.
 In 2019, he left Oxford and moved to the United Arab Emirates where he joined New York University Abu Dhabi as Professor of Economics.
+In 2024 he moved back to Europe, joining the CNRS and Sciences Po.